-Some Words About Social Media
+Social Media Miscues

-Here are some excerpts from Social Media posts made by OHSAA umpires and received by the OHSAA office.
 Umpires need to take great care not only in performing all their duties but in controlling what is said on Social Media and for that matter what is said verbally.
-These examples are designed to give us something to think about - not only in what we say and post but in how we enforce the rules we are responsible for -
+It is inappropriate for any registered OHSAA official assigner, instructor, or local association executive to connect with a student via social media.
+This does not include athletes that are part of your family or officials that communicate to students as part of their job responsibilities (coaches, administrators, or teachers).
+It's also not appropriate to pose for photos with student athletes -"here is our favorite umpire."
+These examples, from past years, are designed to give us something to think about - not only in what we say and post but in how we enforce the rules we are responsible for -

-Well that was a first - team gives up 16 runs in the first, 3 more in the second, with three of those outs manufactured by me behind the plate.
+■ Well that was a first - team gives up 16 runs in the first, 3 more in the second, with three of those outs manufactured by me behind the plate.

-I know many umpires have faced this dilemma.
 Yesterday I had a doubleheader and did the plate the first game.
 Second pitch of the first game I realized the batter had an unapproved bat.
-Since OHSAA follows USA Softball bat rules the gold Easton ghost is not approved.
 I don't know if what I did was right or wrong (I assume wrong since I did not enforce the rule).
 The penalty for this is an out, the ejection of the player, and the coach.
 I simply chose to play dumb and not start this day or year off like that.
 If the other team questioned it I would have enforced the rule.
 This player was not a factor and her team lost both games.
 Between games, I never told the other umpire because I didn't want to influence him.
-If he saw it and enforced it, fine.
 In the past, I have told the coach after that half inning of the situation and they corrected it going forward.
 For whatever reason, yesterday I did not do that.
-You all need to be aware of what bats your players are using because the next umpire may not take the easy way out!
-And I probably should not have because eventually it will catch up to them and then I will be known as "the last umpire."
+And I probably should have because eventually it will catch up to them and then I will be known as "the last umpire."